Points can be shifted on a grid by moving them left or right and/or up or down.

 B can be translated to C by shifting it 6 squares to the left.

-Remember, don't count the starting line as you count the squares.
+Remember, don't count the starting line when counting the squares.

 Combining these movements, we can say that: